 Additionally, a Guardianship proceeding takes a considerable amount of time during which no person has the authority to access your funds potentially creating a financial burden for your caregiver.
 Finally, a Guardianship is considerably more expensive than creating your own plan before catastrophe strikes.

 Our law firm helps clients create a plan to handle their affairs in the event they become disabled, thereby avoiding the necessity of a public Guardianship proceeding.
-Contact us today to find out more about how we can help you.
+Contact our Staten Island incapacity planning attorney Neil O’Reilly to find out more about how we can help you.